nullptrT/liblogcpp/README.md

 This library aims to be simple, but highly usable and customizable without having a bunch of other unused dependencies, libraries or code.
 It is a simple and intuitive frontend to libstdc++ turning it into a fully featured and easy to use general purpose logger.

 It's online api documentation can be found [here](https://doc.0ptr.de/liblogcpp/).
-How to use it is document lower on this page.
+How to use it is documented lower on this page.

-I know, there is the fantastic Boost.Log library, supporting all features one could need for logging to something.
-If you can't solve your demands by using this library or writing simple additional datastructures or deriving classes for this library, you probably should go here: http://www.boost.org/doc/libs/release/libs/log/ .

 If you wrote additional datastructures or functions and you think it could be useful within this library: You are welcome to create a pull request or contact me ( lauseb644 _at_ gmail _dot_ com ).